3. Media and Crime

 The framing of issues along lines of race can also be observed in the media coverage of opioid overdose deaths, as can the framing of issues along lines of class.
 Webster et al. (2020) argue that White and middle-class people who become addicted are portrayed as innocent victims, and efforts are made within the coverage to distinguish these users from “street users.”
 According to Johnston (2020), the focus of the coverage is on “normal,” White, middle-class young people from “good families” who overdose.
 These stories include photographs and interviews with family and friends.
 These young people are portrayed as innocent victims of evil drug dealers and foreign drug manufacturers.
 On the other hand, such coverage ignores the severity of the problem among the Indigenous and middle-aged population.
 Opioid addiction in Indigenous communities is presented as a chronic community issue, and few personal stories or photos are used.
 Such coverage reinforces the colonial narrative of the “degeneracy of Indigenous peoples” (Johnston, 2020, p.
 123) and positions government responses as superior to those suggested by the Indigenous community.

 Just as media portrayals of offenders rely on stereotypes, so too do portrayals of victims.
 Nils Christie (1986, p.
 18) argued that there are certain types of people who “when hit by crime – most readily are given the complete and legitimate status of being a victim.”
 He was referring to being given this status at the societal level, but we certainly see the ideal victim stereotype play out in media as well.
-He described an as one who would be perceived as weak, was confronted by a “big and bad” offender, was engaged in respectable activities, could not possibly be blamed for their victimisation, was unacquainted with the person who harmed them, and has sufficient social power to have their victim status recognised and to receive sympathy.
+He described an ideal victim as one who would be perceived as weak, was confronted by a “big and bad” offender, was engaged in respectable activities, could not possibly be blamed for their victimisation, was unacquainted with the person who harmed them, and has sufficient social power to have their victim status recognised and to receive sympathy.

 Kilty and Frigon (2016) examined the extensive media coverage of Canadian serial killers Karla Homolka and Paul Bernardo’s three known victims: Tammy Homolka, Leslie Mahaffy, and Kristen French.
 Although all three victims were young White women, Kristen French, who was kidnapped while walking home from school, most closely conformed to the ideal victim stereotype.
 During the period they studied, the authors found over five times more articles about the murder of Kristen French than about the murder of Tammy Homolka, who was related to her attackers.
 There were also about 20% more stories about Kristen French than about Leslie Mahaffy, who was coming home past curfew on the night she was abducted by Homolka and Bernardo.